-- Your right to confidentiality is very important to me and is a foundation of psychotherapy.
-The confidentiality between therapist and client is protected by law.
-There are only a few exceptions to this, such as in the case that a child, elder, or your life is at serious/life threatening risk, which are detailed in my practice policies that we will review prior to or at the the beginning of our first session.
+Your right to confidentiality is very important to me and is a cornerstone of psychotherapy.
+The confidentiality between therapist and patient/client is protected by law.
+There are only a few exceptions to this, such as, but not limited to, in the case that a child, elder, or your life is at serious/life threatening risk.
+These limitations are detailed in my practice policies that you will receive prior to or at the the beginning of our first session.

 How long are sessions?

 Sessions are generally 50 min.
 Longer sessions can be valuable in certain circumstances, particularly with couples.
 If longer sessions would be better for you, we can discuss this together and establish the intention for doing so.

 What is my cancellation policy?